YottaDB/YDBDoc/ProgGuide/errproc.rst

 Input/Output Errors
 +++++++++++++++++++++++++++++++

 When YottaDB encounters an error in the operation of an I/O device, YottaDB executes the EXCEPTION deviceparameter for the OPEN/USE/CLOSE commands.
 An EXCEPTION deviceparameter specifies an action to take when an error occurs in the operation of an I/O device.
-The form of the EXCEPTION action is subject to the gtm_ztrap_form setting described for $ZTRAP, except that there is never any implicit popping with EXCEPTION actions.
+The form of the EXCEPTION action is subject to the ydb_ztrap_form setting described for $ZTRAP, except that there is never any implicit popping with EXCEPTION actions.
 If a device has no current EXCEPTION, YottaDB uses $ETRAP or $ZTRAP to handle an error from that device.

 YottaDB provides the option to: